jdenen/rexerbug/README.md

 I've renamed some options toward more "expected" names.
 These are completely my own bias, but I think they make more sense.
 Here are the new names compared to the old.
-Shown values are the defaults, which have NOT changed from `Rexerbug` to `Rexbug`:
+Shown values are the defaults, which have NOT changed from `Rexbug` to `Rexerbug`:

 ```elixir
 Rexerbug.trace(